Jaarabytes/Jaarabytes/README.md

-- 👋 Hi, I’m @Jaarabytes
+- 👋 Hi, I’m IMPORTANT.
-- 👀 I’m interested in learning Linux, Java, Php & Python.
+- 👀 I’m interested in learning Linux & Python.
-- 🌱 I’m currently learning front-end web development.
+- 🌱 I’m currently learning front-end web development(React and Redux).

 <!---
 Jaarabytes/Jaarabytes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.